rentruewang/mind/entertainment/stories.md

 Remove 1 scene in a tight plot -> many changes needed elsewhere (leaky: change needed for connected components, sequential: time dependence requires changing the following scenes), whereas a removal in a loose plot may not even be noticable in plot.

+### Engaging stories

+Stories are engaging when they are tight.

+1. Chain effect: The story is sequential
+2. Actions have meanings, where they affect outcome: The story is leaky.
+3. Lots of clues that get picked up later: Story is leaky.
+4. Leaky world building: Don't show the world at once, god viewpoint (too plain and straight forward) makes the story boring.
+Reveal the world little by little from details and characters' behaviors.
+5. Having conflicts.
+Without conflicts, it would just be a linear story.

 ## Good characters